 Angels are messengers and servants.
-The assignments they will participate in at The Sign of Jesus’ Coming and thereafter can throw a great deal of light on what we can expect will happen.
+The assignments they will participate in at The Sign of Jesus’ Coming and thereafter can shed light on what we can expect will happen.
 There are five different stages to the return of Jesus.

 - The Sign of Jesus